igorgitel/MBtoPL_codes/README.md

 ### `two_type_mass_closed_box/`
 Simulates a two-mass system with no injection.
 Demonstrates energy exchange dynamics between light and heavy particles through relativistic collisions.

-### `Asceleration_open_box/`
-Simulates stochastic acceleration of particles in an open system.
-A single bunch of low-mass particles is injected into a static background of very high-mass particles.
-The background particles do not evolve — they serve as an energy reservoir with fixed velocities and directions.
-The code tracks how the low-mass particles gain energy through repeated elastic collisions with this background.
-This scenario is designed to model non-relativistic energy exchange and tests the distribution function of this low-mass particles.

 ### `Relativistic_Asceleration_open_box/`
-Simulates stochastic acceleration of particles in an open system, similar to the `Asceleration_open_box/` setup but using fully relativistic kinematics.
+Simulates stochastic acceleration of particles in an open system using fully relativistic kinematics.
 A single bunch of low-mass particles is injected into a background of static, high-mass particles that do not evolve.
 These background particles act as a fixed-energy reservoir, and only the low-mass population is tracked.
 The code models how energy is transferred to the low-mass particles through repeated relativistic elastic collisions, allowing analysis of how relativistic energy drift shapes their distribution function.

 ### `Ultra_Relativistic_Asceleration_on_infinite_mass_open_box/`